 - hives or red welts (bumps) on the skin

 - swelling of the lips, face or eyelids

-Serious symptoms can indicate anaphylaxis.
-Anaphylaxis is rare, but is a medical emergency.
-Symptoms include:
+More serious symptoms can indicate a severe allergic reaction, known as anaphylaxis.
+Anaphylaxis is rare, but it is a medical emergency.
+The symptoms of anaphylaxis may include:

 - swelling of the tongue

 - swelling of the throat — this can cause drooling

 What should I do if my baby has an allergic reaction?

 Anaphylaxis is life threatening.
 If your baby has any symptoms of anaphylaxis, call triple-zero (000) and ask for an ambulance.
 If your baby has an injection device containing adrenaline, such as EpiPen Jr or Anapen Junior, give them the injection immediately and call the ambulance.